top of page

 The Third and Fifth District currently include some of Florida's largest cities and counties, such as Miami-Dade and Duval (Jacksonville), so any lender doing business in those jurisdictions without paying documentary stamp taxes is really in hot water as to loans it has failed to pay the documentary stamp taxes on.
 Loans anywhere else in the state, other than the Fourth District (which covers Broward and some neighboring counties), would have an uncertain status until the district court of appeal with appropriate jurisdiction makes a decision or the Florida Supreme Court resolves the current split.

 While this is all bad news for any lender who has failed to ensure payment of documentary stamp taxes on taxable documents, it is even worse for lenders who have securitized or sold their loans, as there will be ripple effects.
-The lender would have sold worthless, unenforceable loans to others and given worthless collateral to its own secured lenders.
-This likely violates loan covenants and securitization agreements, and quite possibly could result in violations of securities laws.
+The lender would have sold worthless, unenforceable loans to others and given worthless collateral to its own secured lenders, essentially originating "toxic" loans.
+This likely violates loan covenants and securitization agreements, and quite possibly could result in violations of securities laws and banking laws and regulations.
 Failing to pay the tax would also expose the lender to liability under various consumer protection state and federal laws, as any borrower in the Third and Fifth District could plausibly argue that the lender has sought payment on an illegal, unenforceable loan.

 If you are a lender who has found yourself in a situation where you have an outstanding loan where the documentary stamp tax went unpaid, the very good news is that a lender can cure non-payment and ensure enforceability by simply making sure the appropriate tax is paid.
 Somma, 727 So.2d at 305.
 Any lender who has learned that it has failed to make payment on past documentary stamp tax obligations should be sure to cure through prompt payment to ensure that its loans are enforceable, minimize liability exposure, and to get in compliance with Florida's tax laws.